 Grants and funding

-Two levels of funding are available to HDR candidates:
+There are two levels of funding available to HDR candidates:

 - The Macquarie University Postgraduate Research Fund (offered for activities that add value to a research project).

 - Faculty administered funding (offered for other research-based expenses).